altom1993/ShieldedMolecule-2B/README.md

 - d and m: Molecular dipole moment and mass
 - omega_test: Harmonic trap frequency
 - delta_test: Microwave detuning
-- rangeOr: range of the ratio of Rabi frequency and detuning
+- rangeOr: Range of the ratio of Rabi frequency and detuning

 ### 2. Total Effective Potential:
 Represents the dimensionless differential equation for the radial wave function.